LedgerHQ/ledgerjs/packages/create-dapp/template/README.md

 # Ledger DApp Ethereum starter kit

-Welcome to the DApp starter kit that helps you writing web app backed by Ethereum start contract and interacting with the Ledger device.
+Welcome to Ledger DApp starter kit, web app backed by Ethereum smart contract.
+Out of the box support of Ledger devices and MetaMask.

 This is a normal `create-react-app` project bootstrapped with a `truffle` project under `src/dapp`.